djkim9031-research/transformer/README.md

 ## How to build
-If you opt to use docker, use ***nvidia-docker***
+If you opt to use docker, use ***nvidia-docker*** Ubuntu 20.04 with CUDA 12.0 or above is recommended.

 Install dockerfile and run the docker volume
 ```